clequinio5/cloudformation-highavailability-webapp/README.md

-# Deployment of an high availability webapp on AWS cloud
+# Deployment of an high availability webapp on AWS

 ## Description